couchbaselabs/browserid-ios/README.md

 First, implement the BrowserIDViewControllerDelegate methods:

 ```
+#import "BrowserIDController+UIKit.h"

-// Called when the users cancelled the BrowserID process by hitting the Cancel button
+// Called when the user canceled the BrowserID process by hitting the Cancel button

 - (void) browserIDViewControllerDidCancel: (BrowserIDViewController*) browserIDViewController
 {
-    [browserIDViewController dismissModalViewControllerAnimated: YES];
+    [browserIDViewController dismissModalViewControllerAnimated: YES completion: NULL];
 }

 // Called when the user successfully went through the BrowserID dialog.
 The assertion